santi1s/Big-Data/All-Product-processes/Customer-Reported-Security-Vulnerabilities.md

 Microsoft follows Coordinated Vulnerability Disclosure (CVD) and, to protect the ecosystem, we request that those reporting to us do the same.

+# Customer Messaging
+Here is some example messaging we can share with the customer:

+_We reviewed the document you provided with a report of security vulnerabilities.
+Having received similar requests from customers previously, and after working with our security teams and program managers, the process is for customers to work with the [Microsoft Security Response Center](https://www.microsoft.com/en-us/msrc/faqs-report-an-issue).
+Microsoft Security Response Center investigates all reports of security vulnerabilities affecting Microsoft products and services.
+There is no additional cost for this service._

+_Please do let me know if you would like me to schedule a Teams meeting for us to discuss any questions you may have.
+Otherwise, the next course of action is for us to archive this support case and you will engage the Microsoft Security Response Center._